wwarthen/RomWBW/Source/Doc/UserGuide.md

 RomwWBW includes two utilities for displaying or setting the date/time stored by the RTC.
 They are both a bit different and are briefly described below.

+A third utility `TESTCLOK` is also included as part of ZSDOS

 ### WDATE Utility